 The Diamond Beach is also the perfect spot for those who want to watch the Northern Lights, which can be seen from September to April and is a truly profound and powerful experience that words really cannot describe.

-We will arrange accommodation for you in the rustic village of Höfn.
+We will arrange accommodation for you near the rustic village of Höfn.

 Day 4 - East Fjords